sel4-cap/dev-kit-doc/seL4-doc/src/uboot_driver_usage.md

 It is expected that the source code of the U-Boot commands are likely to provide a starting point for extended API routines.

-A worked example has been provided for extensions to the core API described above:
+A number of worked examples have been provided for extensions to the core API described above:

 - For accessing the `stdin` file maintained by U-Boot, routines `uboot_stdin_<...>` have been provided to enable testing whether characters are available and to retrieve them.
-The `uboot-driver-example` test application demonstrates the usage of these API routines for retrieving characters typed on a connected USB keyboard.
+The `uboot-driver-example` test application demonstrates usage of these API routines for retrieving characters typed on a connected USB keyboard.

+- For reading and sending raw Ethernet frames, routines `uboot_eth_<...>` have been provided.
+The `picoserver_uboot` test application demonstrates usage of these API routines to integrate the library with the picoTCP stack.

-The sections below give a basic overview of the test application and how to build and run it.
+Sections below give a basic overview of the test applications and how to build and run them.

 ## Test application: `uboot-driver-example`

 ### Overview of the `uboot-driver-example` test application

-The source file at `microkit/example/maaxboard/uboot-driver-example/uboot-driver-example.c` represents the script for the test application.
+The source file at `camkes/apps/uboot-driver-example/components/Test/src/test.c` represents the script for the test application.
 It contains `run_uboot_cmd("...")` calls to U-Boot commands that are supported by the library.
-The set of supported commands can be readily seen in the `cmd_tbl` entries of `microkit/libubootdrivers/include/plat/maaxboard/plat_driver_data.h`.
+The set of supported commands can be readily seen in the `cmd_tbl` entries of `projects_libs/libubootdrivers/include/plat/maaxboard/plat_driver_data.h`.

 It is left to the reader to look through the test script in detail, but the features demonstrated include the following.